 That’s when friends from church wrapped their arms and time around us.

-Helping this new mom became their ministry.
+Helping this new mom became their ministry, their outreach.

 Thank goodness because it’s scary, bringing new life into this world without family near.
 They drove with me to the hospital, waited alongside as my body labored, and even stood in the operating room as baby #3 made his grand appearance.

 Those folks became family.
 They continue to hold a special spot in my heart – and always will.

 - 5 Ways to Grow Your Faith Today

 - Why Is Being a Lukewarm Christian as Dangerous as Not Following Jesus?

 - 5 Types of Bible Study for the Hungry Christian

 Does your church reach out to new moms?
 It’s a ministry ripe for the taking.
 And goodness, it doesn’t have to be a fancy, organized ministry.
 One-on-one works well, too.

 Would you help spread the word?
 Take a peek at this slideshow I prepared for iBelieve.com.
 Feel free to share 10 Ways Your Church Can Help New Moms on social media, with friends, and certainly among folks at your church.